-Disconnect the other tube - connected to the pump-reservoir unit inlet port.
+Disconnect the other tube that is connected to the pump-reservoir unit inlet port.

-Keep one tube directed in the container and blow into the other tube to additionally drain the system.
+Keep one tube directed to the container and blow into the other tube to additionally drain the system.

 To thoroughly drain the pump-reservoir unit you can tilt it in multiple directions, or even remove the top cap and pour the coolant out of the reservoir.